Lucasc-99/Actor-Critic/README.md

 <!-- ABOUT THE PROJECT -->
 ## Introduction
-This project is an implementation of the Advantage Actor-Critic Reinforcement Learning Method.
+This project contains an implementation of the Advantage Actor-Critic Reinforcement Learning Method, and includes an example of it being used to solve Cart-Pole.
-It aims to solve the Cart-Pole task provided by Open Ai Gym.
 Cart-Pole is a game in which the player (in this case, our model) attempts to balance a pole on a cart.

 ## Implementation Details
 TODO: Discuss the A2C method and its implementation in this repo